flebel/particle-star-wars-hackathon/README.rst

 ===============

 * Step 1: Flash the content of `photon.ino` to your Particle Photon device.
-* Step 2: Make a HTTP request to Particle's API: `curl https://api.particle.io/v1/devices/DEVICE_ID/notify -d access_token=ACCESS_TOKEN`
+* Step 2: Make a HTTP request to Particle's API: `curl https://api.particle.io/v1/devices/DEVICE_ID/notify -d access_token=ACCESS_TOKEN` to trigger a visual and audible notification.

 If you will be triggering notifications from multiple devices, you might want to consider using the Embassy project as a proxy to the Particle API, to help you secure your access token and avoid duplicating it across your fleet of IoT devices.
 Embassy was developed in conjunction with this project. https://github.com/flebel/embassy